ibm-cloud-docs/cis/cis-cli-plugin.md

                `id` : The rule ID of the overrides.
                `action` : The rule action of the overrides.
 Valid values are `managed_challenge`, `block`, `js_challenge`, `log`, and `challenge`.
                `enabled` : The rule status of the overrides.
-               `score_threshold` : OWASP Anomaly Score Threshold, set the score threshold which will trigger the Firewall.
+               `score_threshold` : OWASP Anomaly Score Threshold.
+Set the score threshold,which triggers the Firewall.
             `categories` : Define OWASP Paranoia Level and only valid for `CIS OWASP core ruleset` `category` : OWASP paranoia level, higher paranoia levels activate more aggressive rules.
                `enabled` : Whether this OWASP Paranoia Level enabled.

    - The optional fields are `description`, `enabled`.
       `description`: Briefly describes the rule.
-      `enabled`: Indicates if the rule is active.
+      `enabled`: Indicates whether the rule is active or not.

 Sample JSON data: